xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 Then follow the instructions on that page to add an `AzureLogHandler` to your logger.
 You should be adding this setup to `app.py`.
 You can find the "instrumentation key" in the Azure portal, on the overview page of your Application Insights resource.

 Rather than hardcoding the connection string in the Python code, configure it more securely by using an environment variable called `APPLICATIONINSIGHTS_CONNECTION_STRING`.
 Set this on the 'Configuration' page of the App Service.
+Once the connection string is available as an environment variable you no longer have to include it in the code, i.e. you can do `logger.addHandler(AzureLogHandler())`.

 A few minutes after deploying your changes (App Insights batches up log messages) you can see the logs.
 Go the App Insights resource and then navigate to `Logs`.